 Marie Thompson is a Senior Lecturer in Lincoln School of Film and Media.
 Her research centres on the affective, material and gendered dimensions of sound, noise and music.
 She is the author of Beyond Unwanted Sound: Noise, Affect and Aesthetic Moralism (Bloomsbury, 2017) and the co-editor of Sound, Music, Affect: Theorizing Sonic Experience (Bloomsbury, 2013).
 She has also published a number of chapters and articles on the intersections of noise and femininity.

 Marie is able to supervise a range of topics within her research field, and welcomes enquiries from potential postgraduates.
 She is currently supervising a practice-based PhD exploring rhythm, improvisation and mediation in contemporary music and arts practice; a practice-based PhD examining 'parasitism' as a metaphor for painting practice; and an MRes interrogating representations of queer happiness in contemporary US television.

 Marie teaches on cultural, critical and media theory modules as part of Lincoln School of Film and Media’s undergraduate and postgraduate degree programmes.
-She is the module co-ordinator of AUP1009M: Key Concepts in Sound and MED9039M: Gender, Media and Culture in a Global Context, AUP2005M Auditory Culture and MDS1007M Introduction to Digital Cultures.
+She is the module co-ordinator of AUP1009M: Key Concepts in Sound, MED9039M: Gender, Media and Culture in a Global Context, AUP2005M Auditory Culture and MDS1007M Introduction to Digital Cultures.
 She is also the academic lead of the Extra-Sonic Practice research group.

 sound studies, media theory, noise, experimental music, feminist and queer theory and affect theory